gfreedland/CSC675-MarketPlace/README.md

 # The Market Place
-SFSU CSC675 Databases Term Project, Market Place Application George Freedland, Danny Collan, Valeria Vallejo, Mohammad Ahsan
+SFSU CSC675 Databases Term Project, Market Place Application

+George Freedland, Danny Collan, Valeria Vallejo, Mohammad Ahsan

 Description:
-This is a fullstack application connecting a MySQL database with Node.js, Express, and Sequelize serving as a Rest API allowing CRUD operations and allowing advanced queries and table creations to be used by the front end.
-The front end interface is made using React.js and bootstrap.
+This is a fullstack application connecting a MySQL database with Node.js, Express, and Sequelize serving as a Rest API for the front end interface which is made using React.js w/hooks, and bootstrap.

 How to run:
 (0) Make sure you have MySQL Workbench installed as well as Node for using node package manager.